Once-in-a-lifetime ways to spend the night

 A train to nowhere may not initially sound intriguing, but spending the night at Kruger Shalati – The Train on the Bridge is hands-down one of the most unforgettable stays on offer in South Africa.

-There are three pools on site, including a highly Instagrammable overhanging pool set on the train bridge — where guests can spy on visitors like a herd of elephants below.
+There are three pools on site, including a highly Instagrammable overhanging pool set on the train bridge — where guests can spy on visitors like a herd of elephants below while taking a dip.

 Shipwreck Lodge: Mowe Bay, Namibia

 Shipwreck Lodge is the only accommodation facility located on the desolate and world-renowned Skeleton Coast in Namibia.
-The 10 cabins are designed to look like shipwrecks in tribute to the numerous shipwrecks that line the coast.
+Its 10 cabins are designed to look like shipwrecks in tribute to the numerous shipwrecks that line the coast.
+The lodge is situated on the southern bank of the Huarusib River Mouth, between dunes with a view of the Atlantic Ocean.

 Londolozi Private Granite Suites: Sabi Sand Private Game Reserve, South Africa